 Request a consultation with a personal injury attorney.
 Bring any evidence you’ve already obtained, such as the accident report, investigating officer’s name, and the other driver’s name and insurance information.
 An attorney can tell you if you have a case or if the settlement offered by the insurance company is fair.

 Call Trial Lawyers For Justice to discuss your car accident.
 Don’t settle with the insurance company without first talking to an expert in personal injury cases.
-Email us at email@example.com for a free consultation.
+Email us at email@example.com or contact us online for a free consultation.